WHO report: COVID likely 1st jumped into humans from animals

-The findings offer little new insight into how the virus first emerged and leave many questions unanswered, though that was as expected.
+The findings offer little new insight into how the virus first emerged and leave many questions unanswered.
 But the report does provide more detail on the reasoning behind the researchers’ conclusions.

 The team proposed further research in every area except the lab leak hypothesis — a speculative theory that was promoted by former U.S. President Donald Trump among others.
 It also said the role played by a seafood market where human cases were first identified was uncertain.